green-fox-academy/olajbanyasz/week-6/README.md

 - Given an entered name
 - When the name is displayed
 - Then it should show a submenu
-Menu items: Reenter name, Continue, Quit
+Menu items: Reenter name, Continue, Save, Quit

 #### Reenter Name
 - Given an entered Name